-Join Deke McClelland for an in-depth discussion in this video Introducing Photoshop Mix 2.0, part of Photoshop: 2015 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Introducing Photoshop Mix 2.0, part of Photoshop CC 2015 New Features.

 - All right, as you can see, in this movie, we're working on an iPad, and that's because I'm going to take you on a tour of a newly updated Adobe app.
 And while it's not, strictly speaking, part of Photoshop CC, it bears Photoshop's imprimatur, and it's designed to work directly with the program.
 In fact, it goes so far as to generate layered compositions, complete with smart objects, layer masks and blend modes, and it hands them off directly to Photoshop where you can further enhance your artwork.
 It costs absolutely nothing, there are no in-app purchases and it goes by the name, Photoshop Mix 2.0.